The Future Of Meat (Cultured Technology)

 Stem cells are the building blocks of essentially everything from muscles to organs.
 Muscle tissue is harvested from the live animal in what is said to be a harmless, painless procedure.
 The tissue comprises muscle and fat cells, which the scientists separate.
 The trillions of newly grown muscle cells naturally merge to form tubes.
 Tiny muscle fibers have been placed in a ring of gel that acts a bit like scaffolding for the developing tissue.

 Cell culturing is when a cell is removed from a plant or animal and put into a favorable artificial environment.
 Usually, some substrate supplies essential nutrients like amino acids and carbohydrates to grow.
-All it takes is one single muscle stem cell to grow to 1 trillion muscle cells.
+All it takes is one muscle stem cell to grow to 1 trillion muscle cells.

 Cons